feduke-nukem/flutter_easy_dialogs/README.md

 }
 ```
 The result of applying of the `mutation strategy` must be an any derived class of `EasyOverlayEntry` (specific class derived from [OverlayEntry](https://api.flutter.dev/flutter/widgets/OverlayEntry-class.html)) which can later could be used within `IEasyOverlayController` to insert that `entry` into [EasyOverlay](#easy-overlay).
-For the sake of simplicity, there are two derived classes.
+For the sake of simplicity, there are two classes.

 One is for `inserting`: